AlisonLanski/IPEDSuploadables/README.md

 how an institution’s data must be formatted to make use of these scripts.

+### The package is currently serving the 2024-2025 IPEDS reporting cycle

 ## If you are new to this process or are looking for updates

 - Learn the package basics with the article [How to use this package to